Phillips Public Library - a History

 The Phillips Public Library is located within the Paul G. Whittemore building on Main Street in Phillips.
 The Paul G. Whittemore building served as a high school for the area from 1894 to 1969.
 It then functioned as a Middle School until the last eighth-grade class graduated in 1988.

-The Phillips Library was formed in 1911 as a private corporation and serves the town of Phillips residents and the adjacent towns of Avon and Madrid.
+In 1911 it was formed as a private corporation and serves the town of Phillips residents and the adjacent towns of Avon and Madrid.
 In previous years the library was above the Town Office and within the Phillips Historical House.

 The Library Board began fundraising and renovating the Paul G. Whittemore building in the spring of 1998 and reopened it as a library in March 2000.
 The High School Alumni gave generously, as did citizens.
 Grants were received from organizations throughout Maine.